Particular/docs.particular.net/platform/installer/index.md

 ## What to expect

-The Platform Installer is a [Microsoft Click-Once](https://msdn.microsoft.com/en-us/library/t71a733d.aspx) application, which means it has a built in self-updating mechanism.
+The Platform Installer is a [Microsoft Click-Once](https://msdn.microsoft.com/en-us/library/t71a733d.aspx) application, which means it has a built-in self-updating mechanism.
 Click-Once applications are sometimes blocked by corporate firewalls or software restriction policies.
 If the Platform Installer fails, review the [Offline Install](offline.md) page for installation instructions.

 ### Dependencies

-The Click-Once `setup.exe` will install [.NET 4.5.2](https://www.microsoft.com/en-us/download/details.aspx?id=42643) if required and will then bootstrap the Platform Installer Application.
+The Click-Once `setup.exe` will install [.NET 4.5.2](https://www.microsoft.com/en-us/download/details.aspx?id=42643) if required and will then bootstrap the Platform Installer application.

-### License Acceptance
+### License acceptance

-Before proceeding with product selection, the Platform Installer will prompt to accept the NServiceBus License Agreement.
+Before proceeding with product selection, the Platform Installer will prompt to accept the NServiceBus license agreement.

-### Proxy Credentials
+### Proxy credentials

-The Platform Installer requires Internet access to download individual packages.
-If non-Windows integrated proxy authentication is required, then a credentials dialog will be shown.
+The Platform Installer requires internet access to download individual packages.
+If non-Windows integrated proxy authentication is required, a credentials dialog will be shown.

 ![](save-credentials.png)